This post may contain affiliate links. Please read our disclosure policy.

 How to make wonton sauce

 To make homemade wonton sauce, you simply whisk the sauce ingredients together and adjust them to your liking.
-If you’re making wontons from scratch, be sure to read our posts on how to make gluten-free wonton wrappers and wonton filling ideas, too!
+If you’re making wontons from scratch, be sure to read our posts on how to make gluten-free wonton wrappers and wonton filling recipe ideas, too!

 - In a measuring cup or a small bowl, mix the coconut aminos, rice vinegar, Chinese black vinegar, toasted sesame oil, and garlic chili sauce.
 Taste and adjust to your own liking.

-Tip: To make the sauce for a larger group, I recommend serving it DIY-style similar to Hotpot sauces – Prepare separate bowls for each ingredient and everyone can pick and choose to adjust the sauce to their own liking.
+To make the sauce for a larger group, I recommend serving it DIY-style similar to Hotpot sauces – Prepare separate bowls for each ingredient and everyone can pick and choose to adjust the sauce to their own liking.

 How to make ahead and store